-Apsara File Storage NAS is a cloud service that provides file storage solutions for compute nodes.
+Apsara File Storage NAS (NAS) is a cloud service that provides file storage solutions for compute nodes.
 The compute nodes include Elastic Compute Service (ECS) instances, Elastic High Performance Computing (E-HPC) clusters, and Container Service for Kubernetes (ACK) clusters.
-NAS is a distributed file system that provides the following benefits: shared access, scalability, high reliability, and high performance.
+NAS is a distributed file storage solution that provides the following benefits: shared access, scalability, high reliability, and high performance.

 NAS uses Portable Operating System Interface (POSIX)-based APIs and is compatible with native operating systems.
 NAS provides shared access, ensures data consistency, and implements mutual exclusion by using locks.
 NAS provides scalable file systems and allows simultaneous access to a NAS file system from multiple ECS instances.
 The storage capacity of a NAS file system automatically scales in or out when you add or remove files.
 NAS provides shared data sources for workloads and applications that run on multiple ECS instances or servers.

-NAS provides two file system types: General-purpose NAS file systems and Extreme NAS file systems.
-We recommend that you select an appropriate file system type based on your business scenario.
+NAS provides two storage classes: General-purpose NAS file systems and Extreme NAS file systems.
+We recommend that you select an appropriate storage class based on your business scenario.

 General-purpose NAS file systems are used to store hot data that is frequently accessed.
-General-purpose NAS file systems are classified into Performance NAS file systems and Capacity NAS file systems.
+General-purpose NAS file systems are classified into Capacity NAS file systems, Premium NAS file systems, and Performance NAS file systems.
 General-purpose NAS file systems are suitable for general file sharing workloads.
 The workloads include Linux or Windows applications for enterprises, web content management services, database backup services, log storage services, and home directory services.

 Extreme NAS file systems